 Physics UC/CSU Approved?
 Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite A 'C-' (70% A 'C-' (70%) or better in Biology; must be concurrently enrolled in Algebra II or higher.
+Yes Credits 10 Credits/Year Prerequisite Open to so Open to sophomores, juniors and seniors.
 Course Description waves, sor intensive t this course communic Physics examines the workings of the physical world in a conceptual framework.
 Topics of study include mechanics, waves, sound, electricity and magnetism, light and optics.
 Although the required mathematical analysis is less intensive than Honors Physics, students do need to be fluent in the basic skills of algebra and geometry.
 Students in this course will be challenged to visualize concepts, think about the world from a physics point of view, and communicate their understanding.
 Evaluation will be based on written work, lab work, projects, and presentations.
 Open to juniors and seniors.

 Honors Physics UC/CSU Approved?
 Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite An 'A' (93%) or better in Chemistry and concurrent enrollment in Honors Algebra II or higher mathematics; or a 'B' (83%) or better in Honors Chemistry; and instructor permission.
-Course Description more dept and exten thermodyr problems a (83%) or better in Honors Chemistry; and instructor permission.
-This is an advanced course in Physics that is mathematically demanding.
+Yes Credits 10 Credits/Year Prerequisite , An 'A' (93%) or better in CP Chemistry and concurrent enrollment in Honors Algebra II or higher mathematics; or a 'B' (83%) or better in Honors Chemistry; and instructor permission.
+Course Description more dept and exten thermodyr problems a This is an advanced course in Physics that is mathematically demanding.
 This course is taught at a faster pace and in more depth than regular physics.
 Two-dimensional problems using trigonometry and vector analysis are emphasized and extensive algebraic problem solving is used throughout.
 The course covers mechanics, mechanical waves, thermodynamics, electricity and magnetism, light, and optics.
 Evaluation will be based on solving complex physics problems and laboratory work.
 Open to juniors and seniors.

 AP Physics UC/CSU Approved?
 Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Concurrent enrollment in Pre-Calculus or approval of the instructor.
-Course Description Methods of physical proparticles at course students AP Physics is equivalent to the first part of a college sequence in physics required for science and engineering majors.
+Yes Credits 10 Credits/Year Prerequisite Concurren Concurrent enrollment in Calculus and permission of the instructor.
+Course Description Methods of physical proparticles a AP Physics is equivalent to the first part of a college sequence in physics required for science and engineering majors.
 Methods of calculus are used wherever appropriate in formulating physical principles and in applying them to physical problems.
 The course covers kinematics; Newton's laws of motion; work, energy, and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.
 At the end of the course students will be prepared to pass the AP Physics C: Mechanics exam, and may receive college credit.
-Open to juniors and seniors.